pypancsv/pypancsv/docs/pres201901a/index.md

 | Howard | ahotherem@example.com | Albert |
 | Shiva | vs@example.com | Vandana |

-Then the file we saved to, concattables.csv, looks like this when opened:
+Then the file we saved to, concatdedupedtables.csv, looks like this when opened:

 | First | Last | Email |
 | --- | --- | --- |